Imran4424/Software-Architecture/SolidPrinciples.md

 This is the first SOLID principle which talks about interface(in swift case protocol) rather than class.

-Let's consider a real life scenario to understand this problem.
+Consider a real life scenario to understand this problem.

 A office has three devices